ericwoodruff/rmake/README.md

 While building remotely incurs a small replication overhead, rsync is incredibly efficient, and the benefits are enormous:

-* Enables scalabilty to more platfroms, with the option to build them in parallel
+* Enables scalability to more platforms, with the option to build them in parallel
 * Enables building on a different OS, and many OSes
 * Eliminates excuses for not building cross-platform code on all platforms before check-in
-* Eliminates the checkin thrashing that comes from trying propogate and test source code changes on multiple platfroms through version control
+* Eliminates the checkin thrashing that comes from trying propagate and test source code changes on multiple platforms through version control
 * Reduces the chance of losing completed source code that can come from manually copying modified files to different platforms for testing
 * Eliminates the overhead of remote filesystems such as NFS or CIFS, while providing each build the opportunity to use fast local storage
 * Promotes the usage of disposable virtual machines (VMs) as build servers
 * Keeps build-derived files out of the source code tree
-* Creates an inadvertant backup of a source tree should something unforseen happen to your development machine
+* Creates an inadvertent backup of a source tree should something unforeseen happen to your development machine
 * Creates an opportunity to filter some files from the build (see below)

 Filtering